Public comment on ASIC's regulatory activities

 Most importantly, we will consider whether making a statement would promote confidence in the integrity of the market, or facilitate the protection of consumers and investors in relation to the financial system.
 For example, there may be circumstances where making a statement could prevent widespread misconduct, or allay public concern about a matter having a significant negative impact on the operation of the market.

-When considering whether to make a statement we will weigh up any potential public benefits of it against the potential prejudice that we believe may be caused to any individuals who are, or who are likely to be, a subject of the investigation.
-Where the risk of damage to an individual from the publicising of an investigation is high, that will often result in a decision not to confirm or deny that we are investigating a matter until further facts about the alleged misconduct can be gathered, analysed and tested.
+When considering whether to make a statement about an investigation we will weigh up any potential public benefits against the potential prejudice that we believe may be caused to any individuals who are, or who are likely to be, a subject of the investigation.
+Where the risk of damage to an individual from the publicising of an investigation is high, we will usually decide not to confirm or deny that we are investigating a matter until further facts about the alleged misconduct can be gathered, analysed and tested.

-Where it is appropriate to comment on an investigation, it should be remembered that the simple fact of an investigation does not mean that a person will necessarily be the subject of any legal or other proceedings.
+If we do comment on an investigation, this does not mean that a person will necessarily be the subject of any legal or other proceedings.
 No adverse inference should be drawn from an investigation involving that person.

 Where we do confirm the existence of an investigation, we will generally make no further comment until the investigation is concluded.
 We will only provide updates on the progress of the investigation if it is in the public interest to do so.
 In determining whether updates are in the public interest, we will have regard to the principles set out in this information sheet.

-If we conclude an investigation without taking any regulatory action, we will tell that to people previously identified as persons of interest, if possible.
+If we conclude an investigation without taking regulatory action, we will tell that to people previously identified as persons of interest, if possible.
 This notification is not, however, a guarantee that we will not take action in the future.
-We will also generally advise any person who reported the alleged misconduct of this result.

 Generally, we will not comment on whether a matter is referred to the CDPP before a prosecution is commenced.